jtobin/jtobin.github.io/_posts/2016-01-08-ad-via-recursion-schemes.md

 Very clear.
 We just match things mechanically.

 Now, symbolic differentiation.
-If you refer to the original `diff` function you'll notice that in cases like `Product` or `Expr` there are uses of both an original expression and also its derivative.
+If you refer to the original `diff` function you'll notice that in cases like `Product` or `Exp` there are uses of both an original expression and also its derivative.
 This can be captured simply by a
 paramorphism: